TFC at Tai Tokerau Campus

 As a TFC student, you’ll have special access to scholarships and awards for foundation alumni, including:

-What TFC courses will be offered at the Northland campus in 2025?
+What TFC courses are offered at the Northland campus in 2026?

 The Tertiary Foundation Certificate is full time over two semesters.
 Eight courses must be taken and passed to obtain the TFC; courses are completely free to enrol in.

-TFCENG 90F and TFCENG 91F: Core Literacy Courses (Semesters One and Two)
+TFCENG 91F and 92F: Core Literacy Courses (Semesters One and Two)

-The two academic literacy courses will help you develop your listening, speaking, reading and writing skills.
-These skills will be applied to critically examine social and political topics and study a range of texts, supporting you to excel in your future degree studies.
+The two academic literacy courses will help you develop your communication and critical thinking skills.
+You will critically examine the politics of language and study a range of literary and non-literary texts, supporting you to excel in your future degree studies.

-TFCMATHS 90F and TFCMATHS 91F: Core Numeracy Courses (Semesters One and Two)
+TFCMATHS 90F, 91F and/or 92F: Core Numeracy Courses (Semesters One and Two)

-The two core maths courses will build your confidence working with fractions, decimals, percentages, ratios, proportions, and algebra.
+You'll be enrolled in one core maths course each semester that will build your confidence working with fractions, decimals, percentages, ratios, proportions, and algebra.
 You’ll learn these skills through problem solving and investigation in contexts such as financial literacy and real-life mathematics.

 TFCSOCIO 91F: Sociology (Semester One)